Azure/Vector-Search-AI-Assistant/scripts/README.md

 git checkout cognitive-search-vector
 ```

 Run the following script to provision the infrastructure and deploy the API and frontend.
-This will provision all of the required infrastructure, deploy the API and web app services into AKS, and import data into Cosmos.
+This will provision all of the required infrastructure, deploy the API and web app services into ACA, and import data into Cosmos.

 ```pwsh
 ./scripts/Unified-Deploy.ps1 -resourceGroup <resource-group-name> `